gabriel4649/JMdictDB/README.txt

     character encoding conversions that are frequenly required when working with Japanese language text files.

-The principle author has Cygwin (http://cygwin.com) installed on his Windows development machine and uses the make, wget, etc., programs provided by that package.
+The principle author had Cygwin (http://cygwin.com) installed on his Windows development machine and used the make, wget, etc., programs provided by that package.
 A smaller (though untested) alternative might be to use the programs provided by the Gnuwin32
 project: http://gnuwin32.sourceforge.net.